sts10/lemire_nearly_divisionless_random/readme.markdown

 ## A note about Lemire and Rust

-Pretty late into this little project of mine I learned that the main Rust library for generating random number, [Rand](https://github.com/rust-random/rand), apparently [took at least some ideas from Lemire back in 2018 for version 0.5.0](https://www.reddit.com/r/rust/comments/8l95zk/rand_050_released/) (the Reddit post links to [this Lemire post from 2016](https://lemire.me/blog/2016/06/27/a-fast-alternative-to-the-modulo-reduction/)).
-Tellingly, my ability to read Rust code isn't good enough to find where Lemire's work is used in the library, or if it's the same as what I did below.
+Pretty late into this little project of mine I learned that the main Rust library for generating random number, [Rand](https://github.com/rust-random/rand), apparently took at least some ideas from Lemire back in 2018 for version 0.5.0, [according to this post on the r/rust subreddit](https://www.reddit.com/r/rust/comments/8l95zk/rand_050_released/).
+However, the Reddit post is from May 2018 and links to [this Lemire post from 2016](https://lemire.me/blog/2016/06/27/a-fast-alternative-to-the-modulo-reduction/)), so it's unclear if the Rand crate has adapted the particular divisionless random algorithm I'm trying to implement here, as opposed to an earlier idea about randomized from Lemire.

+Tellingly and embarrassingly, my ability to read Rust code isn't good enough to find where Lemire's work is used in the library, so it's difficult for me to verify this on my own.
 Any schooling welcome!

-But sufficient to say: I have no delusions that I'm writing novel or usable Rust code here.
+But sufficient to say: I'm very skeptical that I'm writing any novel or usable Rust code here.
 Just trying to learn something new.

 ## Part 1: Unfair dice